ImmortalMan01/mod-plugin/README.md

 digits are mapped to similar letters (for example `s1k` becomes `sik`, `s2k` becomes `szk`, `g6k` becomes `ggk`, and `s9k` may match `sgk` or `sqk`) and longer letter runs are collapsed so `siiiik` also triggers.
+You can also prefix and suffix an entry with `/` to use a regular expression.
+These regex patterns are matched against the normalized text.
+For example `/bad(word)?/` would block both `bad` and `badword`.

 ### GUI Customization
 A language-specific `gui_<lang>.yml` file controls the layout of the `/cm gui` dashboard.
 The `<lang>` part